jackyzha0/quartz/content/notes/15-multiview-stereo.md

 > at the end we run a final optimisationa algorithm to make sure the features match well.

 > [!INFO]
-> when you have 1000 features and 100 cameras, there are a lot of features. we need to optimise reprojection error of all these points.
+> when you have 1000 features and 100 cameras, there are a lot of features. we need to optimise [[reprojection-error|reprojection error]] of all these points.
 > we can use a sparse matrix (the jacobian matrix is mostly zeros)
 > bundles of rays for each camera are adjusted using levenberg-marquadt get an optimal reconstruction